micktwomey/2016-techie-christmas-quiz/all_questions.md

 ---

-# Who Said this?
-## "The best way to predict the future is to invent it"
+# Who Said this: "The best way to predict the future is to invent it"

 ## Alan Kay